-The Control and Disciplinary Body deals with disciplinary cases, both on and off the field, which arise from the UEFA Statutes, regulations and decisions of UEFA that do not fall within another committee or body's competence.
-The Control and Disciplinary Body decides on the halting of proceedings; acquittals; convictions; and the dismissal or acceptance of protests.
+The Control, Ethics and Disciplinary Body deals with disciplinary cases, both on and off the field, which arise from the UEFA Statutes, regulations and decisions of UEFA that do not fall within another committee or body's competence.
+The Control, Ethics and Disciplinary Body decides on the halting of proceedings; acquittals; convictions; and the dismissal or acceptance of protests.
 It also rules on eligibility to play and the admission of clubs to UEFA competitions.

-The Appeals Body handles appeals against disciplinary decisions taken by the Control and Disciplinary Body.
+The Appeals Body handles appeals against disciplinary decisions taken by the Control, Ethics and Disciplinary Body.
 It either confirms, amends or revokes the contested decision.

-The role of the UEFA disciplinary inspector can be compared with that of a state prosecutor.
-Disciplinary inspectors investigate violations of the UEFA Statutes, regulations and decisions, and represent UEFA in disciplinary proceedings.
+The role of the UEFA Ethics and Disciplinary Inspector can be compared with that of a state prosecutor.
+Ethics and Disciplinary inspectors investigate violations of the UEFA Statutes, regulations and decisions, and represent UEFA in disciplinary proceedings.
 They may open disciplinary investigations and lodge appeals and cross-appeals.